Supercharge your web development skills

 The Practical ASP.NET Pro community has your back.

-Sign up for the Complete Package and you'll be enrolled, automatically, in the community for 3 months, where you can connect with your fellow developers and get your questions answered.
+Sign up for the Complete Package and you'll be enrolled, automatically, in the community, where you can connect with your fellow developers and get your questions answered.

 In the community you'll find curated content (links to the most useful .NET articles, videos etc.) plus exclusive content and discounts on future courses...